 - This unit examines key concepts in environmental protection law in Western Australia in its national and international contexts.
 It focuses on the law relating to pollution control and environmental impact assessment.
 The unit analyses a range of legal techniques and principles applied to environmental protection, including an introduction to the new regulatory challenges of reducing greenhouse gas emissions.

-- Indicative assessments in this unit are as follows: (1) tutorial exercises and (2) exam.
+- Indicative assessments in this unit are as follows: (1) tutorial exercises and (2) exam OR research essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a Juris Doctor Student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.